 On September 29, 2016, we announced the consolidation of the Corporation's operations at Wellingborough, U.K. with other sites within the Group.
-In addition, the Corporation will consolidate the operations of DeForest-Wisconsin, U.S.A. and Fairfield-Connecticut, U.S.A. during the first half of 2017 into a newly updated and scaled facility, located in the state of Connecticut.
-Over the next few quarters, the Corporation will transfer a number of product lines from Wellingborough to other manufacturing facilities within the Group.
-During this time, the Corporation expects a seamless transition while serving its client base.
-Operational synergy, cost competitiveness and client proximity are the primary drivers in determining future locations of the affected product lines.
-The restructuring fees associated with these two initiatives are expected to be around \$3.5 million with expected payback of less than two years.
-The positive impact from these initiatives will be progressive reaching full potential starting in 2018.
+In addition, the Corporation also announced that it would consolidate its operations of DeForest-Wisconsin, U.S.A. and Fairfield-Connecticut, U.S.A. during the first half of 2017 into a newly updated and scaled facility, located in the state of Connecticut.
+Over the next few quarters, the Corporation has transferred a number of product lines from Wellingborough to other manufacturing facilities within the Group.
+During such time, the Corporation expected a seamless transition while serving its client base.
+Operational synergy, cost competitiveness and client proximity were the primary drivers in determining future locations of the affected product lines.
+The restructuring fees associated with these two initiatives were expected to be around \$3.5 million with expected payback of less than two years.
+The positive impact from these initiatives would be progressive reaching full potential starting in 2018.

 On October 5, 2016, we announced that the Toronto Stock Exchange ("TSX") had approved 5N Plus' normal course issuer bid ("NCIB").
-Under the NCIB, 5N Plus has the right to purchase for cancellation, from October 11, 2016 to October 10, 2017, a maximum of 600,000 common shares, representing 1.35% of the 44,416,731 shares forming 5N Plus' public float as at October 3, 2016.
+Under the NCIB, 5N Plus had the right to purchase for cancellation, from October 11, 2016 to October 10, 2017, a maximum of 600,000 common shares, representing 1.35% of the 44,416,731 shares forming 5N Plus' public float as at October 3, 2016.
 As of October 3, 2016, 5N Plus had 83,979,657 common shares issued and outstanding.
-During the NCIB period, subject to TSX and other regulatory authorities' approval, the Corporation may consider purchasing for cancellation more than 600,000 common shares up to a maximum of 4,441,673 common shares, representing 10% of the Corporation's public float.
+During the NCIB period, subject to TSX and other regulatory authorities' approval, the Corporation might have considered purchasing for cancellation more than 600,000 common shares up to a maximum of 4,441,673 common shares, representing 10% of the Corporation's public float.